 Where We Can Go With Augmented Reality: The Spartan Gamified World Revisited in SIGHT | SiliconANGLEWith Google Glasses and other potential competing products coming into the limelight, the technological consciousness is going to slowly …

 Sight (2012) [Short Film HD 720p]axonematv

 But what I described above?
 That’s just what’s available today.
-Soon, every appliance in your house (from your light switches to your refrigerator) will be producing data that will be cataloged by various companies you’re forced to deal with through the natural course of living in a post-industrial nation (electric, repair, manufacturer).
+Soon, every appliance in your house (from your light switches to your refrigerator) will be producing data that will be cataloged by various companies you’re forced to deal with through the natural course of living in a post-industrial nation; electric, repair, manufacturer and big companies that produce all these services and even use Custom Burner Management Systems to improve their company.
 In some cases, they’ll provide you with some degree of creature comfort or benefit.
 In other cases, they’ll be giving you a competitive advantage professionally or a clear economic benefit financially.
 Again, this is inevitable.
 The data will be collected, regardless of whether you opt-in or not.

 Social Network Identity Mapping API data set | InfochimpsThis data set is available with an Infochimps Platform Solution.
 For availability inquiries, click the Learn More button to the right.
 Fl…

 The best thing about the transparent society isn’t that big corporations profit from your data (although, yes, that does and will continue to go on), but it’s the democratization of big data.
 With Google Glass, you and I will be able to make use of publicly available data in real time.
 All these data stores are available for pennies, most of the time.
 We’re not in an age where the average person knows how to access the information they need to better enable their life, but we’re not far away.